Murky15/codebase/code/llvm_example/README.md

 Now that we have the LLVM source installed on our system, we need to make another directory to store our outputted binaries.<br />
 I like keeping this directory seperate from the source dir to avoid confusion when I inevitably add these tools to my `PATH` variable.<br />
 `mkdir llvm-build`<br />
-> The pre-built Windows installer for the LLVM toolchain that you would have downloaded if you went to the "releases" page installs the LLVM binaries to `C:<br />Program Files<br />LLVM` by default.<br />
+> The pre-built Windows installer for the LLVM toolchain that you would have downloaded if you went to the "releases" page installs the LLVM binaries to `C:\Program Files\LLVM` by default.<br />
-> I **highly** recommend you to not make your build directory here because it requires admin permissions to access, and the path has whitespace in the name.<br />
+> I **highly** recommend you to not make your build directory here because it requires admin permissions to access and the path has whitespace in the name.<br />
 > Both of these things become a monsterous pain when trying to interface with LLVM on the command line.<br />

 Now let's cd into the source and get to work.<br />
 `cd llvm-source`<br />

-Next we need to choose a cmake generator to compile the code, to view a list run `cmake -G` with no arguments.<br />
+Next we need to choose a cmake generator to compile the code; to view a list of possible generators run `cmake -G` with no arguments.<br />
 I recommend choosing a build system that supports parallel building.
 If you are unsure which to pick, use `Ninja`.<br />
 Let's go over some other options<br />
 * `-DLLVM_ENABLE_PROJECTS="clang;clang-tools-extra;lld"` - Marks additional subprojects for compilation other than base llvm.
 In this case,<br />
-my project is now set to build: llvm, clang, clant-tools-extra, and lld.<br />
+my config is now set to build: llvm, clang, clant-tools-extra, and lld.<br />
-* `-DCMAKE_INSTALL_PREFIX="W:<br />llvm-build"` - Tells cmake where we want to install our binaries to.
+* `-DCMAKE_INSTALL_PREFIX="W:\llvm-build"` - Tells cmake where we want to install our binaries to.
 Set this to the absolute path of the `llvm-build` folder we created earlier.<br />
-* `-DCMAKE_BUILD_TYPE=Release` - Sets optimization level for builds; release mode is best suited for users of LLVM and Clang. **Debug mode is used for developers of the LLVM project**.<br />
+* `-DCMAKE_BUILD_TYPE=Release` - Sets optimization level for builds; release mode is best suited for users of LLVM and Clang. **Debug mode is used by developers of the LLVM project**.<br />

 These are really all the options we need to care about; all together our command is:<br />
-`cmake -S llvm -B build -G Ninja -DLLVM_ENABLE_PROJECTS="clang;clang-tools-extra;lld" -DCMAKE_INSTALL_PREFIX="W:<br />llvm-build" -DCMAKE_BUILD_TYPE=Release`<br />
+`cmake -S llvm -B build -G Ninja -DLLVM_ENABLE_PROJECTS="clang;clang-tools-extra;lld" -DCMAKE_INSTALL_PREFIX="W:\llvm-build" -DCMAKE_BUILD_TYPE=Release`<br />

 If you made it this far without errors, congrats, that was the first hardest part.<br />
 The second hardest is compiling:<br />